kayoroxa/transition-app-powerpoint/readme.md

   scale: 0.5 // 0.5 is like 50% of real value size
 })
 ```
+- if you wanna show something, use just `flex`

 - Use template ( in file `catalogation.js` )
 ```javascript